z3dtech/ItsLit/python/README.md

 ### Issues

-* Sudden disconnects aren't handled well
+* Sudden hardware disconnects aren't handled well
-* The script continuously recalibrates every 10 to 50 reads which will allow
+* The script continuously recalibrates the sensors every 10 to 50 reads which will allow bad air to reset the alarm standards on the MQ2.
-* There is no build/continuous run functionality built in.
-It must be maintained and monitored on server side.
+* There is no build/continuous run functionality built-in to the script.
+It must be maintained and monitored on SBC somehow.